andycroll/andycroll.com/_posts/2021/2021-11-15-dont-use-floats-use-ruby-money-for-representing-currency.md

 ## Why not?

 You might want to code your own your 'money' representation if your application is operating in a more detailed financial modelling world.
-If you are calculating fractional monetary amounts the `money` gem may not have the levels of sophistication you require.
+If you are calculating fractional monetary amounts, the `money` gem may not have the levels of sophistication you require.